6 Ways to Live by Your Organization’s Core Values

 5. Work and Play by your Values

-6. Recognize and Reward Value-aligned Behaviours
+6. Recognize and Reward Value-aligned Behaviors

 About Kudos